The support of Creative New Zealand and other funders means there is no charge to the schools.

 The panel looks for presenters with:

 The panel acknowledges that the tours should provide Story Tour opportunities for newer writers or illustrators, and aims to be seen as casting its net widely and fairly among both well-known and newer presenters.
-Those who have appeared on the Storylines Notable Books lists, or in the Book Trust awards and shortlists, are always considered.
+Those who have appeared on the Storylines Notable Books lists, won a Storylines manuscript/illustration award, appeared in the Book Trust awards and shortlists, are always considered.

 Normally if a newer writer has only one or two books, and little or no presenting experience, they are unlikely to be selected.

-Now in the third year of the new regional touring format (the tours having replaced the Storylines National Festival Family Days that ran in the main centres for 23 years), the Storylines Story Tours are still developing their unique identity in the author, educational and literary calendars.
+The regional touring format (the tours having replaced the Storylines National Festival Family Days that ran in the main centres for 23 years), the Storylines Story Tours are developing their unique identity in the author, educational and literary calendars.

 There are some misconceptions about the Trust’s purpose in running these regional tours.